Sci-fi horror on a Pacific island breaks out in:

 WaniKani

 This is my primary vocabulary engine and has been since 2023.
 It's a GRIND.
-We're talking Super Nintendo era JRPG random encounter frequency grind.
+We're talking Super Nintendo era JRPG random encounter frequency type of grind.

 But it's highly effective.
 What I really like is how it incorporates writing into the app.
 You don't just select answers, you have to type them in.
 That's made writing in Japanese much easier over time